reissbaker/holdup/README.md

 as `undefined`.

-### holdup.make(callback)
+### Timing Functions

+#### holdup.timeout(milliseconds)

+Given a time in milliseconds, returns a promise that calls its `then` callback after that amount of time.
+The returned promise will never call any errback functions given to it.

+The returned promise will pass along the given timeout interval to the `then` callback as its first parameter.

+#### holdup.delay(promise, milliseconds)

-Given a callback of form `function(fulfill, reject) {}`, returns a promise that will be fulfilled when the callback calls `fulfill` or rejected when the promise calls `reject`.
+Given a time in milliseconds and arg list, array, array of arrays, arg list of arrays..., returns a promise that fulfills when all of the promises fulfill or rejects when the first one rejects, but waits the given time before fulfilling or rejecting.

-The returned promise will call its `then` callback with whatever is passed to the `fulfill` callback, and will call its `then` errback with whatever is passed to the `reject` errback.

-### holdup.wrap(nodeFn, args...)
+#### holdup.circuitBreak(promise, milliseconds)

+Given a time in milliseconds and arg list, array, array of arrays, arg list of arrays..., returns a promise that fulfills if the promises fulfill before the time is up and rejects otherwise.

+### Integrating With Node-style Async Functions

+#### holdup.napply(scope, nodeFn, args)

-Given a Node-style async function, and optional arguments, returns a promise that fulfills if the given function completes successfully and rejects if it doesn't.
+Given a scope, a Node-style async function, and an array of arguments, returns a promise that fulfills if the given function completes successfully and rejects if it doesn't.

 The returned promise will call its `then` callback with anything passed as the `data` parameter to the async function (if anything is in fact passed), and